ShengrenHou/RL-ADN/README.md

 - `Tutorial_DDPG_training_using_RL_ADN.ipynb` shows a tutorial for training DDPG agents using RL-ADN step by step.
 - `Customize_env.ipynb` shows a simple tutorial for users to customize their environment by using RL-ADN

-## Future work
-Develop a data augmentation function by implementing a data generator for time-series data used for training algorithms.

-## Publications
-Preparing the manuscript

 ## Citing RL-ADN
 Preparing the manuscript